BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 Basic human psychology makes us repeat things that get positive feedback, and avoid the things that bring us negative feedback.
-This means that YouTube could easily bleed into the creation of the videos and even my games.
+This means that YouTube could easily influence the creation of the videos and even my games.

 Polished visuals will result in better views than placeholder programmer art, but the natural order in game development defers polishing for as long as